h5bp/Front-end-Developer-Interview-Questions/src/questions/general-questions.md

 * What role do you see yourself in?
 * Explain the difference between cookies, session storage, and local storage?
 * Can you explain what happens when you enter a URL into the browser?
+* Describe the difference between SSR and CSR.
+Discuss the pros and cons.
+  * Are you familiar with static rendering?
+  * Rehydration?